Alexei Shchusev: Wartime and post-war projects (1941–1949)

-In 1943–1948, Shchusev worked on projects for restoring Stalingrad, Veliky Novgorod, Chișinău, Tuapse, and Khreshchatyk Street in Kiev.
+In 1943–1948, Shchusev worked on projects for restoring Stalingrad, Novgorod, Kishinev, Tuapse, and Khreshchatyk Street in Kiev.
 These projects were planned not at Akademproekt but at a special state-owned workshop for urban redevelopment.
 The Akademproekt, expanded through the hire of Shchusev's former associates, was overloaded with ongoing projects and new defense contracts.
 The former included expansion of the Lenin Mausoleum, the new Lubyanka Building styled after the Palazzo della Cancelleria in Rome, and Academy of Sciences projects in Moscow, Moscow Oblast, and Almaty, which were standard, unremarkable Stalinist edifices with perfectly symmetrical floorplans and central porticos.
 In 1947, when the government announced plans to construct a series of skyscrapers in Moscow, Shchusev applied for the contract to design the future Hotel Ukraina, but lost to the team of Arkady Mordvinov and Vyacheslav Oltarzhevsky.

 Shchusev's final major work was the Komsomolskaya–Koltsevaya metro station, which was conceived by Shchusev in 1945, fully designed by Alisa Zabolotnaya and Viktor Kokorin in 1949, and built in 1949–1951.
 The base structure, using then novel all-steel construction, provided for an exceptionally spacious interior.
 The main Baroque motif echoes the ornamentation of the Kazansky terminal, which was in turn based on the 17th century church of the Hodegetria in Rostov.
 The design earned Shchusev his fourth Stalin Prize, awarded posthumously in 1952.
 Later, foreign and Soviet authors alike criticized the "floridly overdone" design for its excessive and obtrusive historicism, which, according to Ikonnikov, was inappropriate for a busy transport hub.

 In May 1949, Shchusev suffered a heart attack during a brief business trip to Kiev.
 He decided to return to Moscow, and a few days later died in a hospital.